mwvgroup/Pitt-Google-Broker/docs/source/access-data/tutorials/initial-setup.rst

 command-line or Python tools to access our Pub/Sub streams, BigQuery databases, and file in Cloud Storage.

-This document contains instructions to: 1.
-Create a new GCP project (and delete it when you are done).
+This document contains instructions to:

+1. Create a new GCP project (and delete it when you are done).
 2. Create a service account and configure authentication on your local (or wherever) machine.
-3. Enable the APIs on your project and install the command-line and/or Python tools.
+3. Enable the APIs
+    on your project and install the command-line and/or Python tools.

-There are two methods available to accomplish the above: - `Method A:
+There are two methods available to accomplish the above:

-Command line <#method-a-command-line>`__.
-Install the CLI and do everything from the command line. - `Method B: GCP Console <#method-b-gcp-console>`__.
+-   :ref:`method-a-command-line`.
+Install the CLI and do everything from the command line.
+-   :ref:`method-b-gcp-console`.
 Use the web Console for the GCP setup portion.

 This process only needs to be done once per project/local machine.

+.. _method-a-command-line:

 Method A: Command line
 ----------------------